 The height of the chair and dining table is fine when you are eating a meal, but when you are working on your laptop or separate keyboard are you at the right height?

-You will probably find that your wrists are higher than elbows which means that you are putting a stain on your wrists, shoulders and neck which will then lead to a stain on your back over time.
-You will be in a hunched position over your laptop.
+You will probably find that your wrists are higher than elbows which means that you are putting a stain on your wrists, shoulders and neck which will then lead to

 Many of us have sat in the office and dreamed of being able to work from our bed or sofa, but what is the impact of working from our laptops lying down?
 Either option is an absolute NO, laying on the bed with your laptop on your legs or to the side will result in head tilting forwards and twisting of the upper back and neck, sitting on the sofa with the laptop on your lap, on the arm of the sofa or on a coffee table in front of you – all will result in your head tilting forwards causing stress/strain in the upper back and neck, arms of the sofa will result in you twisting your upper back and neck, laptop on the coffee table will result in you leaning forward and extending your arms – None of them offer a sensible solution if you are planning on working for any length of time and all of them offer stress/strain on various parts of the body.